Yannahhh/Yannahhh.github.io/index.md

 My research interests are in data analytics, data visualisation, and human-AI collaboration, in particular enhancing and optimising workflows for exploratory data analysis.

+<span style="background-color:#f4ecfc; font-weight: bold;">I am on the job market now.
+Please contact me if you have any relevant positions or opportunities:) </span>

 </div>

 <div class="me" markdown="1">